benjamminj/portfolio/content/drafts/why-ssr.md

 HTML forms are _way_ easier to do when you have server-rendering.
 And if your HTML form works without JavaScript it has a much higher chance of being more accessible than 90% of the JS-only SPA forms out there.

-Turns out screen readers are great at reading documents.
+Turns out screen readers are great at reading HTML documents.

 ## You can have your cake and eat it, too.